Fairwood, King County, Washington: Geography

 According to the United States Census Bureau, the CDP has a total area of 12.6 sqkm.

 The Fairwood area occupies a plateau which extends from the bluffs of the Cedar River valley on the north down toward State Route 167 and the Kent Valley on the west.

-Climate

-Fairwood's climate features cool/mild wet winters and dry summers.
-The warmest month of the year is July, and the coldest is December.

-Autumn, winter, and spring are frequently characterized by rain in the Seattle area, while the summers are fairly dry and warm by comparison.
-Fairwood's location closer to downslope winds from the Cascade Range means it can get fairly hot in the summers.
-An exception to the damp weather occurs in El Niño years when the Seattle area stays fairly dry.

-Fairwood typically receives some snowfall on an annual basis, but heavy snow is rare.

 Geographic location

 Parks and recreation

 The following parks and recreation areas are within the Fairwood CDP: